CSA-OCP-GER/azure-developer-college/day2/challenges/challenge-bo-2.md

 We still run the Single Page Application on our local machine.
 Time to switch to hosting in Azure.
 As mentioned before, we make use of the "Static Website" feature of Azure Storage Accounts.

 It's very simple to use.
-Create a new Azure Storage Account (choose the same options as before).
+Create a new Azure Storage Account (or you can reuse the Storage Account for the images/queue).
 When deployment of the Storage Account is finished, go to "Static website" (under **Settings**) and enable it.
 As *Index document name* and *Error document path*, choose "index.html".

 ![portal_static_website](./img/portal_static_website.png "portal_static_website")

 > When you save the settings, Azure will create a new container called **$web** where you can copy static (web) file to.
 Azure will serve the contents of this containers as "Static Website".

-Now open a commandline, go to folder ** and execute:
+Now open a commandline, go to folder *day2/apps/frontend/scmfe* and execute:

 ```shell
 $ npm run build